-These status bits are appended to the corresponding data character in the receive FIFO.
+^{} These status bits are appended to the corresponding data character in the receive FIFO.
 A read of the status provides these bits (7:5) from the top of the FIFO together with bits (4:0).
 These bits are cleared by a "reset error status" command.
-In character and a "he character and a " when the corresponding data character is read from the FIFO.
+In character mode they are discarded when the corresponding data character is read from the FIFO.
 In block error mode, block error conditions must be cleared by using the error reset command (command 4x) or a receiver reset.